What a new publishing format means for the future of Android

 Smaller, better, faster, fresher

 These efforts are about helping you drive more installs and fewer uninstalls with a smaller, more efficient app and a faster, more streamlined release.
-The Android App Bundle also enables highly configurable apps with dynamic features and instant experiences that can increase conversions.
+The Android App Bundle also enables highly configurable apps with dynamic feature modules and instant experiences that can increase conversions.
 Finally, it’s becoming easier to keep your users’ apps up to date.
 It’s easy to switch to the Android App Bundle, you can get started at g.co/androidappbundle.
 Here’s to another 10 years of Android ecosystem growth and developer success.

 If you have questions or comments on anything I’ve talked about in the post, tweet at the team using #AskPlayDev and we’ll reply from @GooglePlayDev, where we regularly share news and tips on how to be successful on Google Play.